What do you need to know about solid waste management in the Philippines?

 18 Million tons!

 The projected annual waste of the Philippines at 18.05 Million Tons by 2020, according to the latest Solid Waste Management Status Report (2008-2018)

 That’s equivalent to more than 2 MILLION ELEPHANTS!

 This figure may be an underestimation, as it does not account the COVID-19 pandemic.

 By 2025, solid waste generation of the Philippines is expected to become 77,776 tons daily, accounting natural population growth (births and deaths only).

 To compare, in Singapore, a person generates 3.72 kg of solid waste daily (otherwise known as daily per capita generation).

-The whole fraction of solid waste generated that is biodegradable, as of 2015.
+52% of the solid waste generated in the Philippines is biodegradable, as of 2015.